 Don’t be nervous about your first day of School, we know it can seem a bit overwhelming for both you and your toddler.
 However, we are here to help!

-Trust your child, let your child set the pace.
-Don’t try to force them to learn too fast.
-Support them with the encouragement and positive feedback they need.
-Look out for the Signs of Readiness.
+Trust your child, and let them set the pace.
+While we might think a “little push” is a good thing, when it comes to toilet training it’s not helpful to force them to learn too fast.
+Just support them with the encouragement and positive feedback they need.
+If you’re curious, then look out for the Signs of Readiness.

-Say “You’ll do better next time” or “Don’t worry about the accident, we’ll get it right soon”.
-Keep building confidence.
-Encourage those ‘Big Kid’ feelings.
+It’s really great for your toddler to hear you say “You’ll do better next time” or “Don’t worry about the accident, we’ll get it right soon”.
+Keep building their confidence.
+Encourage those ‘Big Kid’ feelings!

 Try your best to avoid giving mixed signals.
-Switching back and forth to nappies is confusing to a child.
+Switching back and forth to nappies is confusing to a toddler.
 Once you make the switch to training pants, stick with it.
-Wearing training pants makes your child feel like a “big girl” or “big boy”.
+Wearing training pants makes your toddler feel like a “big girl” or “big boy”.

 There will be accidents!
-But mistakes are what we learn from.
-There may be times when your child seems like they are regressing.
-Don’t get discouraged – this is perfectly normal.
-Be confident that things will be back on track in no time.
+But mistakes are how all of us learn.
+There may be times when your toddler seems like they are regressing.
+Don’t be discouraged – this is perfectly normal.
+Stay confident that things will be back on track in no time.